WuChao-2024/tros_en_wuc_check_fork/docs/boxs/segmentation/mobilenet_unet.md

 Rendered image:
 ![render_web](./image/mobilenet_unet/mobilenet_unet_render_web.jpeg)

-### Injecting Local Images for Feedback
+### Use Local Images Offline

-The terminal output shows the following information:
+The output shows the following information:

 ```shell
 [example-1] [INFO] [1654769881.171005839] [dnn]: The model input 0 width is 2048 and height is 1024